 - Online tools

 - Workshops

 - Focus groups

 - Stakeholder meetings/Public meetings

 - Joint advisory committees

 - Hui

-- Non-binding referenda
+- · Non-binding referenda

 - Council initiated polls

+When:

+Inform Consult Involve Collaborate Empower

-When: Inform To provide the public and/or stakeholders with balanced and objective information to assist them in understanding the problems, alternatives, opportunities and/or solutions.
-Consult To obtain public and/or stakeholders feedback on analysis, alternatives and/or decisions.
-Involve To work directly with the public and/or stakeholders throughout the process to ensure that public and/or stakeholders concerns and aspirations are consistently understood and considered.
-Collaborate To partner with the public and/or stakeholders in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
-Empower To place final decision development in the hands of the public and/or stakeholders.
-How: The Council will keep you informed.
-The Council will keep you informed, listen to and acknowledge concerns and provide feed-back on how public and/or stakeholders input influenced the decision.
-The Council will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feed-back on how public input influenced the decision.
-The Council will look to you for direct advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
-The Council will confirm your recommended decision and implement what you decide.
+To provide the public and/or stakeholders with balanced and objective information to assist them in understanding the problems, alternatives, opportunities and/or solutions.
+To obtain public and/or stakeholders feedback on analysis, alternatives and/or decisions.
+To work directly with the public and/or stakeholders throughout the process to ensure that public and/or stakeholders concerns and aspirations are consistently understood and considered.
+To partner with the public and/or stakeholders in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
+To place final decision development in the hands of the public and/or stakeholders.

+How:

+The Council will The Council will The Council will The Council will The Council will keep you informed. keep you informed, work with you to look to you for confirm your listen to and ensure that your direct advice and recommended acknowledge concerns and innovation in decision and concerns and aspirations are formulating implement what you provide feed-back directly reflected in solutions and decide. on how public the alternatives incorporate your and/or stakeholders developed and advice and input influenced the provide feed-back recommendations decision. on how public input into the decisions to influenced the the maximum decision. extent possible.